Harlow Youth Council is a locally elected group of 13 to 19-year-olds who live in or attend school in Harlow.

 Elections are held every 2 years in December.

-If you are interested in becoming a youth councillor, complete our youth councillor application form (pdf)
+If you are interested in becoming a youth councillor, complete our Youth Councillor application form (pdf)

 Meetings